skuppers/Matt_Daemon/README.md

 For RSA, the implementation is as follows:
 - The makefile generates a keypair for both the client, and the server.
 We will call the public key the `certificate`, and the private key, stays the `private key`.
 - At startup, each binary loads up their respective `private key` and `certificate`.
-If their is no key, or it is badly formatted, the binaries will not start, and output an error message.
+If they is no key, or it is badly formatted, the binaries will not start, and output an error message.
 - The `_rsaEncryptContext` and `_rsaDecryptContext` are allocated and initialized.
 - Upon connection, the `RSA key exchange process` will begin, where the client and the server exchange their certificates, to later encrypt their data with those `remote certificates`.
 - For encryption: